tomrusteze/esphome-esp-now/README.md

 ## Features
 - Using a node running esphome you can control a light on a different node also running esphome with the communcation using esp-now.
 Changing colour, effects and brightness are supported.
 As of Jan 29, multiple lights are supported.
 Differentiation between lights is done using the MAC address.
-- Since Feb 20 support for the ESP32 microcontroller is added.
+- Since Feb 20 support for the ESP32 microcontroller is added for the Hub.
 - The configured transition length in the hub will be transmitted to the nodes.
 - Each node can run multiple lights.
 - Nodes can either use their WiFi connection provided by esphome(Connecting to an Access Point or Setting up an Access point.
 See the [documentation](https://esphome.io/components/wifi.html)) or no Wi-Fi connection at all, which is in the ```light.yaml``` example.
-This must be initialized by ```MeshRC::setupwifi(${wifichannel});```, where ```${wifichannel}``` should be configured such that it uses the same channel as the hub(, this is a [substitution](https://esphome.io/guides/configuration-types.html?#substitutions)).
-So the hub should always connect to the same access point, this can be configured [here](https://esphome.io/components/wifi.html#connecting-to-multiple-networks).
+This must be initialized by ```MeshRC::setupwifi(${wifichannel});```.

 ## Improvements
 - Add some return channel for the light to show that they are online.
 In this way, the Hub can relay this information to HomeAssistant.